 How long can I stay on my parents’ car insurance policy?

 There’s no age limit that you get kicked off your parents’ policy, and it may save you money.
 But if it’s time to move out, you’ll probably need to secure your own coverage.

-Unlike health insurance, which requires you to get your own coverage once you turn 26, there are no age limits to how long you can stay on your parents’ car insurance.
+Unlike health insurance, which requires you to get your own coverage once you turn 26, there are no age limits to how long you can stay on a parent’s car insurance.
 As long as you live at home or you’re a full-time college student, you may be added to their policy.

 See More: Car Insurance Quotes